Jachtabahn/treedec/plan-visualize.md

 ## Organize my data

-Data from the perspective of the instances:
-1. All structures
+A. Network structure
 * network edges

-* structure of every known tree decomposition
+B. Tree decomposition structure
-    * for each node, a list of bagged vertices
+* list of bagged vertices for every node
+* tree edges

+1. Network instance
+* network name
+* name of category of networks ('easy' or 'hard')
-    * edges between the nodes
+* path to the .gr file
-2. Flat information
 * number of vertices
 * number of edges

+2. Tree decomposition
-* instance name
+* network name
-* flat information about every known tree decomposition
-    * treewidth
-    * joinwidth
+* solver name
+* additional parameters to the solver
+* path to the .td file
 * number of nodes
-    * name of the solver
 * number of join nodes
 * number of edges
+* treewidth
+* joinwidth
-    * list of runtimes, that were sampled while computing this exact tree decomposition
+* list of runtimes of above solver to compute this exact tree decomposition

-Data from the perspective of the solvers:
-1. All structures
-    * structure of every known instance
+3. Solver
+* solver name
-        * network edges
+* solver title
-2. Flat information
-* number of known instances
-* flat information about every known instance and its tree decomposition:
-    * number of vertices
-    * number of edges
-    * name of the instance
+* path to the working directory of solver
-    * list of runtimes, that were sampled while computing this exact tree decomposition

-instance -> solvers -> treedec

-solver -> instances -> treedec
+* solver command